Davin1404/Learning-Materials/IBDP_Physics_HL/Topic B Engineering/B.1 Rigid bodies and rotational dynamics.md

 ## B.1.3 Torque ( $\tau$ ) - the turning effect of the force
 ***Equation***:
-Torque of a force = force $\times$ perpendicualr distance from he line of action the force to a point
+Torque of a force = force $\times$ perpendicualr distance from the line of action the force to a point.

+Only the force that has a ***non-zero lever*** arm about the axis can provide a torque about the axis of the cylinder.

 $Unit: Nm$